epkt/hello-world/README.md

 hellow there!

-i've ethiopian coffee every mornning.(thays what i made of).
+i've ethiopian coffee every mornning.(that is what i made of).